Athens is one of the world’s most impressive capital cities with a unique and vibrant blend of history and culture.

 The Benaki Museum has several sites, but the main one is the former Benaki family mansion in central Athens.

-Stroll through the streets of Monastiraki
+Stroll around the streets of Monastiraki

 The romantic experience: Open-air movie experience at Cine Paris in Plaka

-This is a unique experience that one can find in Athens.
+Nothing defines Greek summer as open air cinemas do.
+In fact, almost every Athenian neighborhood has one.
 Cine Paris is one of the oldest open-air cinemas in Athens, and it’s still one of the most popular cinemas for the locals thanks to its fantastic location in Plaka, facing the Parthenon.
 It is open from May to September, screening mostly contemporary movies.

 Star gazing at the National Observatory of Athens